 On July 4, 2013, Adam Kokesh, an Oath Keeper who had promoted the group on his Internet talk show, loaded a shotgun in D.C.’s Freedom Plaza in protest of the city’s gun laws.
 A few days later, he was arrested after police found a shotgun and illegal drugs in his Virginia home.
 On July 26, 2013, upon posting bail and being released from jail, Kokesh was re-arrested on charges related to the Freedom Plaza stunt by violating a D.C. gun law that prohibits carrying a firearm outside of one’s home.
 Kokesh entered an Alford plea and was given a suspended sentence for the initial drug and gun charges.
-He received 2 months of probation for charges related to the Freedom Plaza incident.
+He received two months of probation for charges related to the Freedom Plaza incident.

 In February 2015, Matthew Opaliski, a member of the Oath Keepers, previous leader of the Sussex County, Delaware, Republican Party, and former three-time Delaware state Senate candidate – was indicted on gun charges, including dealing firearms without a license and unlawfully transferring firearms.
 Opaliski was given a prison sentence of one year and a day.

 In April 2015, Richard Lee Cook, a Nevada Oath Keeper and participant in the 2014 Bunkerville, Nevada, standoff with the government, was arrested and charged with being a felon in possession of a firearm, following the standoff.